jishan0908-boop/5G_Notes/README.md

 Session Mangaemenet  Function , it gives the device an IP Address when the device has finshed the activity .

 ## 4. AMF :
 Access and Mobility Function, it forwards the sessions releated information to SMF.
-The primary responsiblty for supporting the devices to move between two radio cells in addition , it is responsible for the establishing the encrypted signals connection towards the devices . so that the device can be registered itself , and get authenticate , so that it sis ready to accsess on internet.
+The primary responsiblty for supporting the devices to move between two radio cells in addition , it is responsible for the establishing the encrypted signals connection towards the devices . so that the device can be registered itself , and get authenticate , so that it is ready to accsess on internet.

 ## 5. AUSF :
 Actual Security information Algorithms .
 This is the part of authentication Server function or , ASUF which support the AMF with the authencated function during the different process.